-This Health and Safety manual has been prepared by Ellis Whittam on our behalf and with our involvement.
-It contains our Health and Safety Policy as required by the Health and Safety at Work etc. Act 1974 and it defines the way we manage the health and safety hazards and risks associated with our business, premises and activities.
+This Health and Safety manual has been prepared by WorkNest on our behalf and with our involvement.
+It contains our Health and Safety Policy as required by the Health and Safety at Work Act 1974 and it defines the way we manage the health and safety hazards and risks associated with our business, premises and activities.